ivorscott/blog2/content/posts/2020-03-23-the-ultimate-go-and-react-development-setup-with-docker-part-2.md

 ### 1. Many Tools Are Writtten In Go

 While deploying apps to the cloud I realized quite quickly that many of the tools I used were written in Go.
 Tools including [Drone](https://github.com/drone/drone), [Portainer](https://github.com/portainer/portainer), [Docker](https://github.com/moby/moby), [Kubernetes](https://github.com/kubernetes/kubernetes), [Terraform](https://github.com/hashicorp/terraform) and [Traefik](https://github.com/containous/traefik).
 I began to wonder: _What was I missing?
-What was so special about the langauge?_
+What was so special about the language?_

 ### 2. Renowned Creators

 Ken Thompson, Rob Pike and Robert Griesemer, are the original creators of the language.
 All have amazing credentials.
 They are the same people behind Unix, UTF-8, the B programming language (predecessor to the C programming language) and the Hotspot JVM.
-Checkout out [creating the Go programming langauge on Go Time](https://changelog.com/gotime/100).
+Checkout out [creating the Go programming language on Go Time](https://changelog.com/gotime/100).

 ### 3. Simple Concurrency Model

 Concurrency is incredibly difficult to get right even when there is language support.
-Go has [concurrency primatives](https://www.golang-book.com/books/intro/10) called [goroutines](https://tpaschalis.github.io/goroutines-size/) and [channels](https://www.golang-book.com/books/intro/10#section2) designed for web scale.
+Go has [concurrency primitives](https://www.golang-book.com/books/intro/10) called [goroutines](https://tpaschalis.github.io/goroutines-size/) and [channels](https://www.golang-book.com/books/intro/10#section2) designed for web scale.
 It's also one of the first modern programming languages to utilize all the cores on a multi-core machine.

 ### 4. Fast Compilation